JasperHG90/PatternRecognition/README.md

 install.packages(c("yardstick", "rBayesianOptimization", "DescTools", "ggExtra"))
 ```

-6. Check the `.Rprofile` file to ensure that R knows where to find your anaconda distribution.
-Check the `.Renviron` file to ensure that the path to the Anaconda environment is set correctly.
+6. Check the `.Renviron` file to ensure that the path to the Anaconda environment is set correctly.
+The path should look something like "PATH-TO-ANACONDA-INSTALL/envs/VitalWikiClassifier/lib/R/library".
+Usually, it is located in either one of the following places:

+- "~/Anaconda3/envs/VitalWikiClassifier/lib/R/library"
+- "~/anaconda3/envs/VitalWikiClassifier/lib/R/library"

 ## Shiny application